Vulintus/Vulintus_Firmware_Updates/README.md

      ![Vulintus Firmware Updater with no fields yet set](/assets/controller_ready_to_be_programmed.png)

 3. Press the "PROGRAM" button to start programming.
     * At this point you may encounter an error message that says "ERROR: Could not find programmer bossac.exe or associated files in the current directory."
-If you see this error, looks like this:
+If you see this error, follow [these steps](#fixing-a-avrdude.exe-or-bossac.exe-is-missing-error) to fix it.

-image.png

-If you see this error, it means that the program couldn't find the upload-control program and associated files.
-Often, this is caused by internet security programs blocking downloads or installation of *.exe files, and you may need administrator privileges on your computer to fix it.
-Here are the steps to fix this error:
-If you haven't already, download the entire "Vulintus Firmware Updates" repository (step #1).
-Open the "utilities" folder and copy all of the files in that folder.

-image.png
-If you're running the program from the MATLAB script, paste those files into the same folder as " Vulintus_Firmware_Updater.m", which should be:

-     \Vulintus_Firmware_Updates\MATLAB Scripts\Vulintus_Firmware_Updater.m

-If you're running the standalone program, paste the files into this folder (you can copy and paste into Windows Explorer):

-C:\Program Files\Vulintus\Vulintus_Firmware_Updater\application

-Try running it again, and the error shouldn't re-appear.
 If everything worked correctly, you should see a lot of text crawl across the messagebox on the window, ending a "Verify successful" message that looks like this:

 image.png